 What is Hydrogen Fuel

 Hydrogen is not an actual fuel like gasoline.
 The hydrogen “fuel” is actually a fuel cell.
 There is really no pure hydrogen on earth because it’s incredibly reactive.
-Most hydrogen is made from methane which is natural gas.
-Trying to recreate hydrogen can be done but it creates more greenhouse gases which is something we don’t want.
+Most hydrogen is made from methane, which is natural gas.
+Trying to recreate hydrogen can be done but it creates more greenhouse gasses which is something we don’t want.
 You can make hydrogen via electrolysis.
 Electrolysis is when you run an electrical current into water and that current splits the water back into hydrogen and oxygen.
 Scientists are currently trying to find the cheapest and most efficient way to use this process.

 A hydrogen fuel cell is very similar to a battery.
 Hydrogen fuel cells typically only produce about 0.7 volts; when being used in cars they are stacked together to form a fuel cell system.